Filing a Discrimination Grievance Based On Disability

-The Coordinator of Disability Services will attempt to resolve the issues causing concern by assisting the student in discussing issues with the faculty member, department, or program, participating in such discussions, or calling the faculty member and/or head of the department in an effort to clarify and resolve issues.
+The Director of Disability Services will attempt to resolve the issues causing concern by assisting the student in discussing issues with the faculty member, department, or program, participating in such discussions, or calling the faculty member and/or head of the department in an effort to clarify and resolve issues.
 In some instances, the Disability Services Assistant may be consulted in the process of developing a resolution.
 Most situations are expected to be resolved through coordinator support and mediation.
-The student and involved parties will be notified by the coordinator of progress, findings or resolution within 10 business days.
+The student and involved parties will be notified by the director of progress, findings or resolution within 10 business days.
 Due to the urgency of many issues, it is likely that many problems will be resolved much sooner.

 A student, who is not satisfied with the resolution at Level One, may choose to proceed to Level Two.

-If a student believes that a satisfactory resolution has not been reached regarding his/her grievance at Level One, the student may file a grievance with the Clark University Grievance Task Force by contacting the Coordinator of Disability Services.
+If a student believes that a satisfactory resolution has not been reached regarding his/her grievance at Level One, the student may file a grievance with the Clark University Grievance Task Force by contacting the Director of Disability Services.

 A student who is not satisfied with the resolution at Level Two may choose to proceed to Level Three.